• Facebook

 Niche Perfumes – the Emotional Definition

-What defines a Niche Perfume…apart from its elusiveness?
+What defines a Niche Perfume?

 Ellena identifies the rise of so-called niche perfume houses as salvation from demand marketing; a glimmer of free-spirited creativity in a bland, mass market.
 He says that niche may not be the best nomenclature for them as that defines their system of distribution.